Henoch–Schönlein purpura

-Henoch–Schönlein purpura (HSP), also known as IgA vasculitis, is a disease of the skin, mucous membranes, and sometimes other organs that most commonly affects children.
-In the skin, the disease causes palpable purpura (small, raised areas of bleeding underneath the skin), often with joint pain and abdominal pain.
-With kidney involvement, there may be a loss of small amounts of blood and protein in the urine (hematuria and proteinuria), but this usually goes unnoticed; in a small proportion of cases, the kidney involvement proceeds to chronic kidney disease.
+IgA vasculitis, previously known as Henoch–Schönlein purpura (HSP), is an autoimmune disease that most commonly affects children.
+In the skin, the disease causes palpable purpura (small, raised areas of bleeding underneath the skin), often with joint pain (arthralgia) and abdominal pain.
+With kidney involvement, there may be a loss of small amounts of blood and protein in the urine (hematuria and proteinuria), but this usually goes unnoticed; in a small proportion of cases, the kidney involvement proceeds to chronic kidney disease (CKD).
 HSP is often preceded by an infection, such as a throat infection.

 HSP is a systemic vasculitis (inflammation of blood vessels) and is characterized by deposition of immune complexes containing the antibody immunoglobulin A (IgA); the exact cause for this phenomenon is unknown.
-In children, it usually resolves within several weeks and requires no treatment apart from symptom control but may relapse in a third of cases and cause irreversible kidney damage in about one in a hundred cases.
+In children, it usually resolves within several weeks and requires no treatment apart from symptom control but may relapse in 1 out of 3 cases and cause irreversible kidney damage in about 1 in 100 cases.
 In adults, the prognosis is different from in children.
 The average duration of cutaneous lesions is 27.9 months.
 For many, it tends to be relapsing–remitting over a long period of time, rather than self-limiting and there tend to be more complications.